 How much interaction is there with the local population while in Senegal?

 Normally, our crew have plenty of opportunities to interact with the local population of our host country.
-Of course, this is not a normal year!
+Of course, this is not a normal period!
 Here’s how it may be limited in Senegal:

 - Day Crew – Mercy Ships typically employs roughly 200 local professionals to come alongside us while in field service, doing numerous different things – translation, cooking, transportation – you name it.
 We couldn’t do what we do without these dedicated “Day Crew”.
 We do plan to hire Day Crew in Senegal; however, we plan to utilize fewer than we would normally.

-Any Day Crew that have contracted or have been directly exposed to COVID-19 will be quarantined in their homes until a negative COVID-19 test can be presented.
+- Any Day Crew that may contract or have been directly exposed to COVID-19 will be quarantined in their homes until a negative COVID-19 test can be presented.
 Any crew identified in subsequent contact tracing will also be informed and quarantined.